 - Bachelor of Computer Information Systems with Software Engineering Concentration Degree Completion Program | MidAmerica Nazarene University.
 This online Bachelor of Computer Information Systems degree completion program with a concentration in software engineering can be completed in two years.
 The degree prepares students to work as software engineers, software developers, and applications developers.

 - Computer Science Online Degree Completion | California State University Monterey Bay.
 This two-year program for online learners equips each computer science student with computer science skills and design skills.
-Students will graduate with the advanced technical abilities needed for a career in technology project management, mobile application development, or any other career in the software engineering field.
+Students will graduate with the advanced technical skills necessary for a career in technology project management, mobile application development, or any other field within software engineering.

 - Bachelor’s Degree in Computer Science | Lewis University.
-This accelerated online program for adults teaches students popular programming languages like Python, Java, C#, Javascript, and Ruby, as well as introducing them to topics in computer networks and cyber security.
-Students can get college credit for relevant work experience to reduce the number of classes they need to take to graduate.
+This accelerated online program for adults teaches students popular programming languages, including Python, Java, C#, JavaScript, and Ruby, while also introducing them to topics in computer networks and cybersecurity.
+Students can earn college credit for relevant work experience, reducing the number of classes they need to take to graduate.

 Do Employers Respect Online Degrees?

 Yes, employers respect online degrees.
-These days most employers realize that online degrees aren’t any different from on-campus degrees.
+These days, most employers realize that online degrees aren’t any different from on‑campus degrees.
 Given that software developers work online, employers of software developers in particular respect online degrees.
 Online learners can also take professional certification exams for additional proof of technical skills.

 What Jobs Can You Get with an Accelerated Software Engineering Degree?